Skip to content

 Design ethnography with activity theory

-Design ethnography is a field study method which aims at uncovering user needs and innovation opportunities.
+Design ethnography is a field study method that aims at uncovering user needs and innovation opportunities.
 Through this method, anthropologists can help understand the context, bringing up semantic, emotional, and social issues that may represent innovation opportunities.
 However, most design ethnographies are not carried out by trained anthropologists.

 Design ethnography is typically conducted by designers themselves, in an ad-hoc fashion.
 I’m not against this simplification of ethnography, however, I suggest my design students adopt a social theory before they start doing the study, otherwise, they might lose too much time figuring out what to study.